-The Importance of the Day of Arafah
+The day of Arafah is:

 Mount Arafah is a historic site in Islam, situated on a plain of land around 20km southeast of the holy city of Mecca.
 The mount itself is a granite hill, 230ft tall and also known as the ‘Mount of Mercy’ or Jabal al-Rahmah.